siddarthjha/Opencv/Image Processing/Contours/README.md

 * In OpenCV, finding contours is like finding white object from black background.
 So remember, object to be found should be white and background should be black.
 * [Introduction](Introduction.py)

+## Contour Features
+To find the different features of contours, like area, perimeter, centroid, bounding box etc